Welcome, skip to the content.

 Markets: Data & telecommunications, Energy, Transmission and distribution, Water, Government

-Andrew Keith, General Manager of JK Aurecon, sums up the state of mining development and explains the rationale for the alliance partnership between JKTech and Aurecon.
+Andrew Keith, Leader for Mine Services at Aurecon, sums up the state of mining development and explains the rationale.

 Structural integrity analysis is helping asset owners better understand the risk of damage to their infrastructure and the mitigation measures they can employ to avoid costly equipment replacement.